 In 2018 MEPAU took over AWE Limited, which had been operating in the northern Perth Basin for a decade.
-MEPAU employs approximately 60 full-time employees and contractors in Western Australia, of which approximately 11 are located in the Mid West.
-During exploration programs, this number increases.
+MEPAU employs approximately 100 full-time employees and contractors in Western Australia, of which approximately 11 are located in the Mid West.
+During exploration programs and development activities, this number increases.

 What does MEPAU contribute to the community?

 In a purely financial sense MEPAU contributes more than $7 million a year to the Mid West economy.
 We pay wages and enter into contracts with local businesses.
 We also partner with the community to undertake local community investment projects.